serenity0102/factor-modelling-mining/factor-modeling-model/README.md

 # DJIA Factor Modeling Analysis

-This project implements factor modeling for the DJIA 30 stocks, analyzing the effectiveness of various factors including PEG, RSI-14, RSI-28, and more.
+This project implements factor modeling for the DJIA 30 stocks, analyzing the effectiveness of various factors across multiple categories.

 ## Overview